nnellans/bash-guide/README.md

 # method 2: take the contents of file.txt and feed it into command1's standard input
 command1 < file.txt

-# method 3a: Here Document: feed a whole body of text into command1's standard input
+# method 3a: "Here Document": feed a whole body of text into command1's standard input
 # the "token" should not be found anywhere else in the body of text
 # it is common to use the following token:  _EOF_
 command1 << token